taezun/cs229-fall-2018/README.md

-# cs229-machine-learning
+# cs229-fall-2018
-All notes and problem solutions for CS229: Machine Learning
+All notes and problem solutions for CS229: Machine Learning (Fall 2018)